mmu-webdesign/IWD-web-term2/rwd-week-6.md

 - The last thing in the stylesheet will probably be the footer.
 - Use lots of comments in your stylesheet that break up the code and label the page sections.

-## Fonts and colours

-- Layouts designed with google fonts
-- The best google fonts according to Typewolf
-Coolors

 [Return to the Top](#contents)